 The Best HID Grow Lights

 There are many forms of HID lights available today, but the two important ones are Metal Halide (MH) and High Pressure Sodium (HPS).

 Metal Halide lights create a blueish spectrum of light that’s best to use during the vegetative stage of a plant’s grow cycle.

 High Pressure Sodium bulbs create a more yellow-gold color that’s optimal for the flowering stage, but still effective in the vegetative stage.

 There is a sub-category of Metal Halides called Ceramic Metal Halide (CMH) grow lights.
-These are also HID grow lights, but they use one or two special CMH bulbs, usually 315 watts each.
-These lights put out an impressive spectrum of light that replicates natural sunlight better than any light I know of.
+They are HID grow lights, but use one or two special CMH bulbs, usually 315 watts each.
+These lights put out an impressive spectrum of light that replicates natural sunlight better than any lamp today.